amanjpro/zahak/README.md

 - Check Extensions
 - Internal Iterative Deepening
 - PolyGlot opening book
+- Tapered Eval
+- Tuned Evaluation using Texel Method

 # Command line options

 ```
+bash-3.2$ bin/zahak -help
 Usage of bin/zahak:
   -book string
         Path to openning book in PolyGlot (bin) format
+  -exclude-params string
+        Exclude parameters when tuning, format: 1, 9, 10, 11 or 1, 9-11
   -perft
         Provide this to run perft tests
   -perft-tree
         Run the engine in prefttree mode
+  -prepare-tuning-data
+        Prepare quiet EPDs for tuning
   -profile
         Run the engine in profiling mode
   -slow
         Run all perft tests, even the very slow tests
-  -test-positions
+  -test-positions string
         Path to EPD positions, used to test the strength of the engine
+  -tune
+        Peform texel tuning for optimal evaluation values
 ```

 # Opening Books